mirzafahad/embedded_c_style_guide/style_guide.md

 <hr>

 #### CONST argument
-If one of your function arguments is a pointer (of something) whose value will not change/alter inside the function, use `const`.
+If one of your function arguments is a pointer (to something) whose value will not change/alter inside the function, use `const`.
 For example, if you want to compare `char` array with predefined strings (i.e. no changing of the argument array contents):

 ```C
 static bool is_it_valid_cmd(const char *cmd);